marshallward/TiledSharp/README.rst

 * Ellipse Objects
 * Tileset's TileOffset
 * Tileset terraintypes and tile terrains (needs testing)
+* TmxList elements now return their type, rather than ITmxElement

 The following 0.9.0 features need to be implemented

-* Data elements of images
+* Abstraction of Data elements (should be shared by Images and Layers)
+* clean ToString subroutines
+* Fix HTML color handling

 Notes